mochodek/acora/README.md

 * scripts/pretrain_bert_on_code.py - this is the final script to be used to pre-train a BERT model on code.
 It uses the vocabulary and a dataset of line-of-code pairs and outputs a trained model.
 Such a model can be used to extract line embeddings or can be used further as a basis for training specialized models.

-## Train BERT for detecting lines that will likely by commented on
+## Train BERT for detecting lines that will likely be commented on

 The following scripts allow to train a model for detecting lines that will be commented on: